North American Grip Sport Organization

 The lifter must lower the weight under control.
 If the outer discs accidentally touch the stick before the bar itself, referee’s discretion will be used to judge whether the correct height was attained.
 Pinch gripping the discs using an unorthodox underhand grip will not be allowed.

-The apparatus has to be loaded with the same number of discs on each side, in the same order, and has to weigh similar (maximum 2-lb tolerance between the total weight of the weights at the front, and weights at the rear).
+Equipment Set-up Requirements: The apparatus has to be loaded with the same number of discs on each side, in the same order, and has to weigh similar (maximum 2-lb tolerance between the total weight of the weights at the front, and weights at the rear).

 The heaviest discs should be loaded nearest to the adjustable pinch discs themselves.